 Recently, he is working in the field of digital health trying to understanding how interactions should be designed for supporting the transformation of health services on personal mobile devices.

-He is currently supervising 5 PhD students and he is welcoming any HCI related PhD applications.
+He graduated 6 PhD students and he is welcoming any HCI related PhD applications.

 Publications